Saturday, December 25, 2021

 Read more: Last FM

-December 26, 1970: "Temptation Eyes" by The Grass Roots began its climb up the American music chart.
+December 26, 1970: "Temptation Eyes" by The Grass Roots began climbing the American music chart.

 "Temptation Eyes" by The Grass Roots was released on their second compilation album, More Golden Grass.